memphis-cs/demo-project-github-workflow/README.md

 ### Create a GitHub Milestone

+- Prior to starting an iteration, your team must create a milestone for the iteration in GitHub.
+Here is a [GitHub Help article on milestones](https://help.github.com/articles/about-milestones/)
 - You need to do this only once per milestone in GitHub.
 - It is used to group issues and pull requests that contribute to a particular milestone.